 Grand Sport Tourbillon Pursuit

-Laurent Ferrier’s Grand Sport Tourbillon Pursuit is something of a departure from the rest on this list, in that its tourbillon is hidden beneath its dial; a sapphire caseback has been included for owners who enjoy inspecting their tourbillons.
+Laurent Ferrier’s Grand Sport Tourbillon Pursuit is something of a departure from most on this list, in that its tourbillon is hidden beneath its dial; a sapphire caseback has been included for owners who enjoy inspecting their tourbillons.

 Chopard